Using message template helpers - Amazon Pinpoint

 Conditional helpers can be used on either a single line or in a block statement.
 You can customize the response regardless of which helper method you use.
 You can pass additional conditional helpers within both single line and block statements.
 The following conditional helpers show usage first for a single line and then a block statement using an optional else clause.
 These are the conditional helpers:

-• and – Compares whether or not all passed elements are equal.
+• and – Compares whether all passed elements are equal.

 • eq – Tests whether two elements are equal.